gis-yang/DroneMapping/DroneBasics.md

 5. Select Part 107; recreational registration is not appropriate for commercial or research purposes.
 6. Fill in your personal information.
 7. Under the Part 107 Dashboard, click "Manage Device Inventory" then "Add Device".
-8. Fill out the remote ID information for your drone as illustrated.
+8. Fill out the remote ID information for your drone as illustrated - replace the asterisks with your Remote ID serial number.

 ![image](/Files/remote-id-registration.png)